alphagov/govuk-knowledge-graph-gcp/README.md

 ## Maintainers

-This project is maintained by the GOV.UK team, which is part of the Government Digital Service.
+This project is maintained by the GOV.UK Insights and Analytics team, which is part of the Government Digital Service.
+They can be reached on Slack - [#govuk-insights-and-analytics-team](https://gds.slack.com/archives/C06E0JUDMUZ).

 ## Common tasks